 What is floorcraft?
 A mixture of instinct, common sense, and learned skills.

 Floorcraft involves spatial awareness, visual awareness, and proprioception - 'the sense of the relative position of neighbouring parts of the body and strength of effort being employed in movement'.
-It's the same trick that enables you to negotiate a barful of bodies without spilling a drop of your ice cold martini.
+It's the same trick that enables you to negotiate a crowded bar of bodies without spilling a drop of your cocktail of choice.

-Truly great dancers have great floorcraft - but the nature of the skill means that it is necessarily very hard to see when it is being employed.
-Many dancers who want to raise their level therefore focus on learning the more visible expressions of greatness such as moves and styling; however, if you can improve your floor craft, you'll become a better, more popular, and safer dancer.
+Truly great dancers have great floorcraft, but the ninja nature of the skill means that it is necessarily very hard for others to see when it is being employed.
+Many dancers who want to raise their level therefore focus on learning the more visible expressions of greatness such as moves and styling; however, if you can improve your floor craft, you'll become a better, more popular, and above all safer dancer.

-In order to promote good floor craft, we've compiled a list of common sense tips and techniques.
+In order to promote good floorcraft, we've compiled this list of common sense tips and techniques.
 The principles of each point apply across many social dance forms, but we'll add in a few shag-centric comments.
 So - let's begin!

 1. Style it small